jakub-zwolakowski/scvs/TIS_README.md

 ### restrict_e01

+NO UB

-NO UB (the memory zones passed to memcpy do not overlap)
+The memory zones passed to `memcpy` do not overlap here, so this example does not contain Undefined Behavior.

-CHECK

-OK (UB detected), NOTE: the memory zones passed to memcpy made to overlap
+A corrected version of this example, where the memory zones passed to `memcpy` were made to overlap.
+In this case TrustInSoft detects the desired Undefined Behavior.

 ### restrict_e02

-NIY (qualifier 'restrict')
+NOT IMPLEMENTED YET

+TrustInSoft does not handle the qualifier `restrict` in general.

 ## sigcall

 ### sigcall_e01

-SKIP - CONCURRENT - SIGNALS
+OUT OF SCOPE

+TrustInSoft does not handle signals.

 ## signconv